-What is a ureteroscopy?
+What is ureteroscopy?

-- If the stone is small, your doctor will insert a scope into the ureter to remove the stone.
+- If the stone is small, your healthcare provider will insert a scope into the ureter to remove the stone.
 The type of scope used in this procedure will have a small basket at the end of a wire that is run through an extra channel in the ureteroscope.
 The basket is used to collect the stone.

-Why do I need to have a ureteroscopy?
+Why do I need to have ureteroscopy?

 - Blood in the urine.

-Am I a good candidate for a ureteroscopy?
+Am I a good candidate for ureteroscopy?

 If you have a ureteral stone close to the bladder, especially in the lower half of your ureter, then ureteroscopy is the most effective type of treatment.
 Ureteroscopy is also a good option for pregnant women, obese patients and those who suffer from a blood clotting disorder.